shreyanshu09/BlockNet/README.md

 ```

+## Contact

+If you have any questions about this work, please contact **[Shreyanshu Bhushan](https://github.com/shreyanshu09)** using the following email addresses: **shreyanshubhushan@gmail.com**.

 ## License

-The content of this project is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The content of this project itself is licensed under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).